 The Michigan Avenue Hotel was unscathed, and the building was long pointed out as a moment of the flames' cessation in the south division.
 Mr. Drake rechristened the Hotel as the Tremont House and conducted it until he took charge of the Grand Pacific Hotel in 1873 after it was rebuilt.

-The Gault House, 45-47 Madison Street corner Clinton Street (west of the river).
+The Gault House, 45-47 Madison Street, on the corner of Clinton Street (West of the river).

 The Bigelow House, a handsome edifice of pressed brick, was erected in 1870-71 at the S.W. corner of Dearborn and Adams Streets by Benjamin H. Skinner.
 On the very day when it was to have been opened, October 8, 1871, it was destroyed by the great conflagration.
 Mr. Skinner's losses were hefty and resulted in his financial ruin.